 A user may only insert, update or reverse events during their company's period of ownership.
 For example, if an ICP is switched to a retailer on date d1 and lost to another retailer on date d2, the retailer may make changes only on or after d1 and before d2.

 There are three possible ownership relationships for an ICP: distributor; retailer; and meter owner.
-Ownership changes occur on the date of the event for which the value of the corresponding ICP parameter changes, ie responsible distributor code, responsible retailer code or responsible meter owner code.
+Ownership changes occur on the date of the event for which the value of the corresponding ICP parameter changes, i.e. responsible distributor code, responsible retailer code or responsible meter owner code.

 An event that would invalidate other prior events must not be inserted.
 For example, an ICP status change to INACTIVE-TRANSITIONAL may not be inserted before the initial assignment of a retailer to the ICP.